FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 ---
 title: "MQTT: The common pitfalls in industrial data operations"
-subtitle: Getting Aware of the Common Pitfalls in Industrial Data Operations
+subtitle: Getting Aware of the Common Pitfalls of using MQTT in Industrial Data Operations
-description: Discover common pitfalls in industrial data operations using MQTT and learn how to improve communication for better efficiency and decision-making.
+description: Learn about the common pitfalls of using MQTT in industrial data operations, including data quality issues, security risks, and vendor lock-in.
 date: 2024-10-31
 authors: ["sumit-shinde"]
 image: